daniel-nagy/md-data-table/README.md

 **Version 0.5.1**

 * You can now set the default sort direction for a column.

-**Version 0.5.0**

-* Support for `<tfoot>` elements, see the section on [Table Toolbars](#table-toolbars) for more info.

-**Version 0.4.7**

-* Bug Fix: Numeric columns will now align properly when using `ngRepeat` to do client side sorting and pagination.
-* Selected items will not be cleared when using `ngRepeat` to do client side sorting and pagination.
-(I don't know if they were before but I do know now).

-**Version 0.4.6**

-* Improvement: You can now interpolate the pagination label.
-* Improvement: Pagination will now calculate an appropriate page based on the current min value when the number of rows are changed (hopefully).

 View the [archives](ARCHIVE.md) for a complete version history.